teiniker/teiniker-lectures-arduino/basics/uart/serial/README.md

 ![Serial output](figures/Serial-Output.png)

 The `Serial` object is very useful for **sending information back from the Arduino board to the PC**.
-Sensor-signal values can be output as well as **debug information**.
+Sensor-signal values can be written as well as **debug information**.

 ## Arduino Library Functions